team-watchdog/satellite2024/README.md

 ![image](https://github.com/user-attachments/assets/b5de5088-17f7-47bf-ba6b-396ee78dd014)

 In this image, bright green is forest; untouched forestry.
 Blue is water.
 Various shades of green turning to brown shows green areas that have been cut down or trimmed; white of course represents built up areas.
-There is a difference with the bluescale imagery in that this classifies human activity and not natural features that happen to have very low amounts of greenery, for example, scrub lands.
+There is a difference with the bluescale imagery in that this classifies human activity and not natural features that happen to have very low amounts of greenery, for example, scrubland.

 ![image](https://github.com/user-attachments/assets/bfacfdab-e699-48fc-aa54-8266948b456e)